Whiteknight/whiteknight.github.com/drafts/threading_vision_2.md

+---
+layout: post
+categories: [Parrot, Threading]
+title: My Vision for Parrot Concurrency
+---

-I want to revisit my post about my ideas for concurrency in Parrot and try to add a bit more clarification about a few points.
+I want to revisit my
+[post about my ideas for concurrency in Parrot][concurrency_post] and try to add a bit more clarification about a few points.

+[concurrency_post]: /2011/04/23/vision_parrot_concurrency.html

 My whole vision for that system is based on a few basic precepts: